 Notes: (1) Professional claims in VHCURES were determined as those having a valid Service Site (Professional) (MC037) reported in the medical claims (i.e., SVC\SITE\TYPE ≠ -1 [payer supplied no value] or -2 [payer supplied an incorrect or invalid value]).
 (2) Healthcare Common Procedure Coding System (HCPCS) code T1015 (i.e., clinic visit/encounter) was not included in the original attribution specifications for Blueprint but was determined to be widely used by some FQHCs and RHCs in the absence of other codes to identify visits.
 (3) Primary care practitioner visits billed on facility claims were identified as those with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
 (4) For facility claims with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
 (4) For facility claims with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
 (4) For facility claims with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
 (4) For facility claims with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
 (4) For facility claims with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
 (4) For facility claims with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
-(4) For facility claims with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
-(4) For facility claims with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
-(4) For facility claims with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
-(4) For facility claims with a reported Type of Bill (Institutional) code of 71, 73, 77, or 85.
-(4) For facility claims with a reported Type of Bill (Institutional) code of 85, Revenue Codes for professional services (i.e., 0960-0989) were included.
+(4) For facility claims with a reported codes for professional services (i.e., 0960-0989) were included.
 (5) For commercial, Medicaid, and Medicare data, the VHCURES field of rendering provider was used to identify the practitioner.
-(6) For Medicare facility claims, the VHCURES field of Attending Provider NPI was used; when the attending
+(6) For Medicare facility claims, the VHCURES field of Attending Provider NPI was used; when the attending provider information was not provided, the rendering provider was used instead.
+(7) For Medicaid facility claims, when VHCURES attending provider information was not provided, rendering provider was used.

 For the Blueprint HSA Profiles, data from the practices was aggregated at the HSA level.
 Members were attributed to HSAs based on the ZIP code of the practice to which they were attributed, according to address data provided to Onpoint by Blueprint.
 Table 2 identifies the practices included in each HSA.
+Each profile will reference specific HSAs included at bottom of the measure.

 Blueprint Practice HSA Practice ID Practice Name

-VT VT02 Family Medicine - Berlin
+VT02 Family Medicine - Berlin

 VT142 Barre Pediatrics (Associates in Pediatrics - Barre)

 VT154 Associates in Pediatrics (Associates in Pediatrics - Berlin)

-VT218 Green Mountain Natural Health
+VT218 Green Mountain Wellness Solutions; Inc.

+VT257 Granite City Primary Care

 VT262 Gifford Health Center at Berlin

-VT31 Barre Internal Medicine
+Barre VT31 Barre Internal Medicine

-Barre VT32 Central Vermont Primary Care
+build VT32 Central Vermont Primary Care

 VT33 Green Mountain Family Practice

 VT34 Mad River Family Practice

 VT35 Montpelier Integrative Family Health

 VT36 Waterbury Medical Associates

 VT37 Mountain View Medical

 VT38 The Health Center

-Donnington VT108 Green Mountain Pediatrics
+VT108 Green Mountain Pediatrics

-Bennington VT145 Shaftsbury Medical Associates
+VT145 Shaftsbury Medical Associates

+VT151 SVMC Pediatrics

+Bennington VT221 SVMC Medical Associates

+VT235 Battenkill Valley Health Center

+VT53 Keith Michl; MD

+VT54 Mount Anthony Primary Care

+VT55 Eric Seyferth; MD